 We’re covering all you need to know about how retinol works for skin, the animal sources and vegan alternatives, and how to use retinol products to reap powerful beauty benefits.

-Though many will argue that animal-derived retinoids are more potent, we stand by the value in creating vegan retinol alternatives that are just as effective.
-The carotenoids we’ve sourced from carrot seed oil are harvested from the gorgeous flowering tops of wild carrots, commonly known as Queen Anne’s Lace.
+The carrot seed oil we use is harvested from the gorgeous flowering tops of wild carrots, commonly known as Queen Anne’s Lace.
 Carrot seeds aren’t actually seeds by the standard botanical definition; they’re more similar to tiny, shriveled fruits of the flowering plant that grows above ground, while the carrot grows beneath the soil.

 We love retinol because it supplements the human body with something it cannot produce completely on its own.
 Therefore, it should come as no surprise that retinol is a veritable superstar in the skin care world - capable of impressive anti-aging results, it's a vitamin rivaled by few others.